Skip to content

 Small card view

 Every object type can be viewed in various ways.
 Two such views are the gallery and wall view.
 They show you what we call a "small card" of your object.
-You can customise what properties are shown on these cards following the instructions here.
+You can customize what properties are shown on these cards following the instructions here.

 Time to use your new object type!